Brazil’s Bolsonaro causes global outrage over Amazon fires

 Some say it’s not enough and comes too late.

-“No democratic government has suffered such international criticism as Bolsonaro is going through,” said Mauricio Santoro, an international relations professor at Rio de Janeiro State University.
+“No (Brazilian) democratic government has suffered such international criticism as Bolsonaro is going through,” said Mauricio Santoro, an international relations professor at Rio de Janeiro State University.
 “By breaching international environmental agreements, Brazil has been discredited, blurred and unable to exercise any type of leadership on the international stage.”

 Brazilian military planes began dumping water on fires in the Amazon state of Rondonia over the weekend, and a few hundred of the promised troops deployed into the fire zone.
 But many Brazilians again took to the streets in Rio de Janeiro and other cities Sunday to demand the administration do more.
 Some held banners that read: “Bol$onaro is burning our future.”